 Worker Data Interface Reset Behavior

 Workers in the same FPGA communicate with each other via data (plane) interfaces.
-According to the reset propagation rules mentioned earlier, every worker must propagate its master reset (which is on its single WCI), to all of its data interfaces.
-Thus a worker that is being reset via its WCI asserts reset on all its data interfaces, using the master or slave OCP reset signal according to the master or slave role its data interface has.
+According to the reset propagation rules mentioned earlier, every worker must propagate its master reset (an input which is on its single WCI), to all of its data interfaces (as an output).
+Thus a worker that is being reset via its WCI asserts reset on all its data interfaces, using the master or slave OCP reset signal according to the master or slave role of its data interface.

-Conversely, a worker that is stoppable and stopped, or has just come out of reset itself (after its WCI reset has been deasserted), must accept/expect a reset input on its data ports, indicating that its adjacent worker is being reset via its WCI.
+Conversely, a worker that is stoppable and suspended, or has just come out of reset itself (after its WCI reset has been deasserted), must accept a reset input on its data ports, indicating that its adjacent worker is being reset via its WCI.
 Such reset inputs at data interfaces will not be asserted when the worker’s WCI commands it to initialize or start.

 Worker Data Interface Flow Control